 Recipients

 They are best for children with chronic illness who frequent hospitals often or for long stays.
 We have learned from Child Life Specialists that the ponchos are most useful for the patients being treated in hematology/oncology units and outpatient infusion centers.
+But any child who needs comforting or warmth may be given a poncho.

 Packaging Option